abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Important to note that **∧** is the symbol for **and** and **∨** is the symbol for **or** (although the law is actually valid even if **and** and **or** are flipped).

+The equivalence of primary and composite propositions
+---

-When looking at the diagram above, we may be inclined to distinguish propositions that are composed of several premises (united with operators) from "primary" propositions (single-color balls).
-However in order for our logic to work, we should *not* threat those two types any differently from one another, e.g. **A** is a proposition in the same way as **A ∧ B** or **((A ∧ B) ∨ C)** - wherever one goes, the others might go as well.
+When looking at the diagram above, and especially the way the green ball is wrapped, we may be inclined to think that propositions that are composed of several premises (symbolized by grey balls, containing some other balls) are somehow different from "primary" propositions (single-color balls).
+However, there really is no difference e.g. **A** is a proposition in the same way as **A ∧ B** or **((A ∧ B) ∨ C)** - wherever one goes, the others might go as well.
+As a result of this is that we can compose propositions with multiple levels of nesting (*recursively* as the computer science people say).

 ![Balls as propositions](balls_propositions.svg)

+Modus ponens
+---

-As a result of this is that we can compose propositions with multiple levels of nesting (*recursively* as the computer science people say).
-Let's take an example with one of the most famous propositions ever - *modus ponens*, which states that if **A** is true and if also **A → B** is true (if **A** implies **B**), then **B** is true as well.
+As an example of a proposition with multiple levels of nesting, consider one of the most famous propositions ever - *modus ponens*, which states that if **A** is true and if also **A → B** is true (if **A** implies **B**), then **B** is true as well.
 On a basic level, it is expressed by two propositions in a "follows" relation in which the proposition that follows **B** atomic, but the proposition from which **B** follows is not - let's call that one **C** and so the proposition becomes **C → B**.
 But if we go deeper we have to mention that the **C** propositions is itself composed of two propositions in an "and", relationship **A** and let's call it **D** (so **A ∨ D**), where **D** is itself composed of two propositions, this time in a "follows" relationship **A → B**.

 ![Modus ponens](modus_ponens.svg)

 Tautologies
 ---

 As the implicit aim of logic is the search for truth, a very interesting type of propositions are those that are *always true*, regardless of the premises (or *in all models of the system*, if we want to be fancy with the terminology).
-Ludvig Wittgenstein called such propositions *tautologies* as in "something that repeats itself" and that is a pretty appropriate name - most of them state that something follows from something else where the something and the something else are actually the same thing.
+Ludwig Wittgenstein called such propositions *tautologies* as in "something that repeats itself" and that is a pretty appropriate name - most of them state that something follows from something else where the something and the something else are actually the same thing.
+The the simplest tautology, is one which states that a proposition implies itself (e.g. "All bachelors are unmarried").

 ![Identity tautology](tautology_identity.svg)

-The the simplest tautology, is one which states that a proposition implies itself (the canonical example of a "All bachelors are unmarried"), but there are some less boring ones, where the connection between the left and the right is not so apparent.
+But there are some less boring ones, where the connection between the left and the right is not so apparent (the symbol **¬** means "not"/negation.

 ![Tautologies](tautology_list.svg)

 Rules of inference and axioms
 ---